 - Waitlisted Students: If a student is on a waitlist and is unable to secure a seat, the tuition deposit is fully refundable.
 If the student opts to accept a seat in the next available intake, the tuition deposit will remain on the student’s account and will be subject to the refund policy described above.
 If a student is on a waitlist after securing a seat in a previous offering, the deposit is non-refundable.

 - Students with Denied Study Permit: The tuition deposit is fully refundable less a handling fee if a study permit is denied.
 The student will be required to provide RRU with the letter of rejection issued by Immigration, Refugees and Citizenship Canada (IRCC), prior to the start date of the program, verifying the denial of the study permit in order for the refund to be issued.

-A portion of the tuition paid may be refunded if a student withdraws from a course, a term, or a program prior to completion.
+A portion of the tuition paid may be refunded if a student withdraws from a course or a program prior to completion.
 The minimum amount retained by RRU in any case is the amount equivalent to the tuition deposit.
 Unless otherwise stated in materials provided to students, tuition refunds will be granted as follows: